tmp-etc/dots/md/0X_white_box.md

 TBA!

-# 🦊 CODE / COMMAND INJECTION
+# 🦊 CALLING EXTERNAL CODE / BINARIES

-You may only be able to manipulate the input of the eval function <u>indirectly</u>!
+You may only be able to manipulate the input <u>indirectly</u>!
 For instance, CVE-2025-60787.

 The `motion` binary is called in `motioneye/motionctl.py` the following way: